 Training Videos and Resources

 The TOTAL Project series of multimedia training modules includes nine individual modules focused on research-based, best practices in transition planning and services for youth with disabilities.
 Each module is designed to stand alone or be used in conjunction with any or all of the other modules.
 Each module includes access to the video as well as access to an instructor’s guide, the PowerPoint slides, activities, handouts, additional reading, and resources.
-The PowerPoint slides for all nine modules have been updated for IDEA 2004; however, the video for Modules 1 - 4 was produced prior to its passage and reflects IDEA '97.
+The PowerPoint slides for all nine modules have been updated for IDEA 2004; however, the video for Modules 1 - 4 were produced prior to its passage and reflects IDEA '97.

 Module 1 - Federal and State Transition

 the Federal and State transition requirements for students